cZAlpha/ApplyBot/README.md

 /.../ApplyBot/env/lib/python3.9/site-packages/urllib3/__init__.py:35: NotOpenSSLWarning: urllib3 v2 only supports OpenSSL 1.1.1+, currently the 'ssl' module is compiled with 'LibreSSL 2.8.3'.
 See: https://github.com/urllib3/urllib3/issues/3020
   warnings.warn(
 ```

+### Questions?
+If you have any questions, reach out to me.

 <br><br>

 # Sample Usage